Asian Banking School Logo

-The annual Global Banking Leaders Programme is a flagship programme of the Asian Banking School (ABS) and was launched in 2016.
-The first of its kind to be developed specifically for the banking industry, it is a collaboration between ABS and the Bayes Business School (formerly Cass), City, University of London.
-This will be the sixth year of the Programme.
+The first of its kind then to be developed specifically for the banking industry, it is a collaboration between ABS and the Bayes Business School (formerly Cass), City, University of London.
+This will be the seventh year of the Programme.

-The Global Banking Leaders programme will be delivered through a mixture of lectures, interactive debates, topical case studies and group-work by a balance of Bayes Business School faculty members and experienced industry experts.
+The Global Banking Leaders Programme will be delivered through a mixture of lectures, interactive debates, topical case studies and group-work by a balance of Bayes Business School faculty members and experienced industry experts.
 It will be led by internationally renowned academician Professor Steve Thomas, and will draw from Bayes experts in banking and leadership.

 This unique programme has been designed for senior level professionals from banking and other finance-related institutions and will give invaluable insights into areas that leaders of today must face head on as we navigate a post pandemic future.
 This includes building a resilient and adaptable leadership brand, developing agile teams and a conducive corporate culture, stakeholder management, strategic change, behavioural finance, FinTech and digital transformation, blockchain and cryptocurrencies, ESG, innovation, enhancing collaborations and regulatory initiatives.